 In the case of rental properties, the owner must immediately secure a temporary lead-safe residence for the tenants and pay all relocation expenses for the tenants.
 Tenants must not return to the residence until the abatement has been completed (Section 5-101(c)).
 An owner may not retaliate against a tenant in response to being issued a "Violation Notice and Order to Abate," a "Notice of Elevated Blood Lead Level," or a "Notice of Defect (Section 5-101(d)).

 Disposal of waste generated in the course of the abatement process must be in compliance with Hazardous Waste Small Quantity Generators regulations as required by the Code of Maryland Regulations (COMAR).

-Upon request from the person responsible for compliance to the Department, and within a reasonable timeframe after, the Commissioner must perform a clearance inspection to determine if the abatement has been completed in conformance with this regulation (Section 6-101(a)).
+The Commissioner must perform a clearance inspection to determine if the abatement has been completed properly (Section 6-101(a)).
 In the case of rental property, no clearance inspection may be conducted unless the owner of that property has registered with the Maryland Department of the Environment ("MDE") Lead Poisoning Prevention Program and provided the Department with verification of such registration (Section 6-101(c)).

 Penalties and Fines

-Violations of this regulation are subject to civil and criminal penalties as provided in the Health Code and the Building, Fire, and Related Codes of Baltimore City (Section 8-101).
+Violations of this regulation are subject to civil and criminal penalties found in the Health Code and the Building, Fire, and Related Codes of Baltimore City (Section 8-101).